-Vertigo, along with dizziness and other balance-related health problems, is among the most common health problems seen in adults.
+Vertigo is among the most common health problems that frequently affects adults.
 In the United States, 40 percent of people experience vertigo at least one time during their lifetime.
 Women are just slightly more susceptible than men.
 Vertigo often happens due to a problem with the vestibular system, the part of the body that controls your balance.
 This system includes structures of the inner ear, the vestibular nerve, brainstem, and cerebellum (part of the brain that is responsible for sensory perception, motor control, and coordination).
 The vestibular system regulates where the body is in its environment, including posture and balance.

 For the most part, the cause of vertigo is unknown.
 However, a number of conditions cause vertigo, dizziness, and imbalance issues.
 Here is a brief list of the most common ones:

 The correct definition of vertigo is a false sensation of movement of either you yourself or the environment around you.
 This sensation has been described best as spinning, whirling, or moving vertically or horizontally.
 Vertigo attacks often happen sporadically, with no warning.
 In some people, however, they are chronic.
 The attacks last anywhere from a few seconds to as long as days at a time.

 Vertigo comes with a variety of symptoms.
 Here are just a few that you may experience: